Pablomfm/Intracranial_Hemorrhages/readme.txt

 		3. Change to categories when appropriate.
 		4. Check datatypes and save in a hdf5 file.

-    	· '4.1 EDA & Descriptive Statistics of Outcomes': exploring data analysis and descriptive statistics of the variables contained in 'ICH_cured.csv'.
+    	· '4.1 EDA & Descriptive Statistics of Outcomes': exploring data analysis and descriptive statistics of the priori outcome variables contained in 'ICH_cured.csv'.
 This Notebook contains the following steps:

-		1. Load data and metadata.
-		2. Define some useful functions for further analysis.
+		1. Define some useful functions for further analysis.
+		2. Load data and metadata.
 		3. Check the pandas datatype and the a priori variable type of the dataset variables.
 		4. Exploring and making a statistical description of the a priori outcome variables.

+    	· '4.2 EDA & Descriptive Statistics of Predictors': exploring data analysis and descriptive statistics of the a priori predictor variables contained in 'ICH_cured.csv'.
+This Notebook contains the following steps:
+		1. Load data and metadata.
+		2. Check the pandas datatype and the a priori variable type of the dataset variables.
+		3. Exploring and making a statistical description of the a priori predictor variables.